-Accepted by banks and merchant services.
+- Accepted by banks and merchant services.

-A commercial address is an address that is tied to a commercial office location.
+A commercial business address is an address that is tied to a commercial office location.
 It is a real street address that can be used for almost all purposes.

-A commercial address allows you to use it to register your LLC or Corporation, which usually requires a physical address to begin with.
+A commercial business address allows you to use it to register your LLC or Corporation, which usually requires a physical address to begin with.
 Additionally, opening bank accounts will be much easier since you are actually using a commercial location.

-Using a commercial address will give your new business a professional image and will show that you’re serious about what you to customers.
+Using a commercial business address will give your new business a professional image and will show that you’re serious about what your company to customers.
 This leads to more trust with your customers and more credibility to your startup and business as a whole.

 Your address will look more professional as your address will look like the following format: